tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Relationship Between TE Tunnel, LSP, and Path

 The TE YANG model is built around several core constructs: TE tunnel, TE path, and LSP.
-These concepts are central to the model’s structure and functionality.
+These concepts are central to the model's structure and functionality.

 TE Tunnel: